Documentation Index

 Health check cycle

-The watchdog probes each agent’s gateway at GET /healthz on the agent’s internal port.
+The watchdog probes each agent’s gateway using the shared runtime probe (which checks /api/status, /healthz, and /readyz).
 Health checks run on a configurable interval (default: every 2 minutes).
-When the gateway reports unhealthy, the watchdog transitions the agent to a degraded state and increases the check frequency to every 5 seconds.
+When the probe reports the agent as unhealthy or unreachable, the watchdog transitions the agent to a degraded state and increases the check frequency to every 5 seconds.

 | Parameter | Default | Environment variable |